-- Required Landlord Disclosures: Depending on your state, landlords are required to make disclosures regarding rent control, smoke and carbon monoxide alarms, presence of lead-based paint, previous case of mold and/or bed bugs, recent flooding, and non-refundable fees.
+- Required Landlord Disclosures: Depending on your state, landlords are required to make disclosures regarding rent control, smoke and carbon monoxide alarms, presence of lead-based paint, a previous case of mold, and/or bed bugs, recent flooding, and non-refundable fees.

 Importance of Having a Rental Contract

 The importance of having a rental contract cannot be overstated enough.
 A rental contract is critical in setting expectations for both the landlord and the tenant.